 Going to Israel Brings Scripture Alive

-This morning, we depart for the Galilee to visit Biblical sites at Caesarea Maritima, where Peter proclaimed the Good News to the Roman Centurion.
+In Tel Aviv, we proceed through customs and security and meet our agent who assists us to our motor coach.
+We have a short drive to our hotel in Netanya in time for dinner and overnight.
+This morning, we depart for the Galilee to visit Biblical sites at Caesarea Maritima, where Peter proclaimed the Good News to the Roman Centurion (Acts 10).
 We also see Megiddo and Mt.
-Carmel, where Elijah confronted the prophets of Baal.
+Carmel, where Elijah confronted the prophets of Baal (1 Kings 18).
 Time permitting, we will stop at the Druze Village for a short lunch break (not included).
-Then, we continue on to Nazareth, Cana and the Mt. of Precipice.
+Then we continue to Nazareth (Jesus’ childhood home), Cana (location of Jesus’ first miracle – John 2) and the Mt. of Precipice.
 We then arrive in Tiberias for dinner and overnight near the Sea of Galilee.
 Nothing compares to watching the sun rise over the Sea of Galilee!
-We begin today at Tabgha and the Church of the Primacy of St. Peter.
+We begin today at Tabgha (the traditional site of the feeding of the 5000) and the Church of the Primacy of St. Peter.
 We then spend time reflecting and worshiping at the Mt. of Beatitudes and then head to Capernaum, Jesus’ base for His early ministry.
 Afterwards, we board a replica wooden “Jesus Boat” to set sail on the Sea of Galilee.
 For those interested, our lunch stop includes the option of ordering the special St. Peter’s Fish (not included).
 After lunch, we head to Gadara and Bethsaida (time permitting) before making our way to the Jordan River.
 Dinner and overnight are back in Tiberias.
 After breakfast, we travel north to the Golan Heights for a beautiful view of northern Israel’s landscape.
-Then, we head to Caesarea Philippi.
+Then we head to Caesarea Philippi where Peter confessed, “You are the Messiah, the Son of the living God” (Matthew 16:13-16).
 We embark on a short hike to Tel Dan to see the altar of Jeroboam before heading to Gideon Springs.
-Next, we visit Beit Shean, one of the best preserved Decapolis Roman cities.
-This is where King Saul and his sons’ bodies were hung from the city walls after being defeated by the Philistines.
+Next, we visit Beit Shean, one of the best-preserved Decapolis Roman cities.
+This is where King Saul and his sons’ bodies were hung from the city walls after being defeated by the Philistines (1 Samuel 31:10- 12).
 Finally, we ascend to the majestic city of Jerusalem in time for dinner and overnight.
+“I was glad when they said to me, ‘Let us go to the house of the Lord.’
+Our feet are standing within your gates, O Jerusalem” (Psalm 122:1-2 NASB).

 Walking Down Old Palm Sunday Road

 After breakfast, we drive to Qumran, the settlement of the Essenes.
 They were the first century sect who authored the Dead Sea Scrolls.
 From here, we head to Ein Gedi where David hid from King Saul.
 We then travel south along the western shore of the Dead Sea toward Masada where we ascend by cable car up to King Herod’s astonishing fortress.
-Afterwards, we make a special stop at the Dead Sea for a short swim or float.
+Afterwards, we make a special stop at the Dead Sea (the lowest spot on earth) for a short swim or float.
 Time and conditions permitting, we’ll include a visit to Qasr El-Yahud, the newly excavated site where tradition holds that Jesus was baptized by John the Baptist.
 If possible, we will also include a short visit to Jericho.
 Dinner and overnight are again in Jerusalem.
 We begin today on the beautiful Mt. of Olives to behold the famous, breathtaking panorama of the Holy City.
 Our pilgrimage proceeds down the Old Palm Sunday Road to the ancient olive grove at the Garden of Gethsemane.
-Then, we continue on to the Church of the Agony where tradition says Jesus prayed before his arrest.
-We enter Jerusalem through the Zion Gate and proceed to the Western Wall, the holiest site in Judaism.
-Beyond the wall lies the 35-acre temple area purchased by King David, which is called the Temple Mount.
+Then we continue to the Church of the Agony (Church of All Nations) where tradition says Jesus prayed before his arrest.
+We enter Jerusalem through the Zion Gate and proceed to the Western (Wailing) Wall, the holiest site in Judaism.
+Beyond the wall lies the 35-acre temple area purchased by King David (2 Samuel 24:18-25), which is called the Temple Mount.
 This area is the third holiest shrine in Islam, housing both the El-Aqsa Mosque and the magnificent Dome of the Rock.
-From the temple area we make our way to St. Stephen’s Gate to walk the Via Dolorosa – including St. Anne’s Crusader Church, Pools of Bethesda, the Pavement, Ecce Homo Arch, and the ancient Cardo.
+From the temple area we make our way to St. Stephen’s Gate to walk the Via Dolorosa – including St. Anne’s Crusader Church, Pools of Bethesda, the Pavement (where Jesus stood while being tried by Pilate), Ecce Homo Arch, and the ancient Cardo.
 We continue to the Church of the Holy Sepulchre and then conclude our day with a short walk to the original steps that Jesus climbed as he entered the Temple area.
 We finish off our sightseeing with a visit to Bethlehem as we pass by Rachel’s tomb on the outskirts and then visit the Church of the Nativity and Shepherds’ Field.
 We have dinner and overnight in Jerusalem.

 Exploring Newly Excavated Sites